 A modern root canal treatment is very similar to a routine filling and can usually be completed in one or two appointments, depending on the condition of your tooth and your personal situation.
 Canal treatment is relatively painless and extremely effective.

 There are many advantages to recovering a natural tooth with root canal treatment:

 Root canal treatment is a treatment that is performed to destroy bacteria in the infected root canal, prevent the tooth from becoming infected again, and save the natural tooth.
-When root canal treatment is performed, the inflamed or infected pulp is removed and the inside of the tooth is carefully cleaned and disinfected, after which the treatment is completed by filling the root canal.
+When root canal treatment is performed, the inflamed or infected pulp is removed and the inside of the tooth is carefully cleaned and disinfected, afterwards the treatment is completed by filling the root canal.

 Endodontic treatment is necessary when the pulp, the soft tissue inside the root canal, becomes inflamed or infected.
 A root canal treatment may be required for deep caries and cracked teeth due to blunt-force or accidents, or problems caused by a previous filling.
 In patients, root canal treatment may be needed when there is usually constant pain in their teeth, especially against the hot and cold.
 There are several symptoms which indicates that you may need root canal treatment.

 Patients should not eat and drink anything until the effect of anesthesia wears off.
 During treatment, hard foods such as nuts and sticky foods such as gum should be avoided in the area of the treated tooth.
 Tooth fracture is mostly observed between sessions.
 Temporary filler should not fall off between treatment sessions.

 Since patients are given anesthesia before starting root canal treatment, canal treatment is not more painful than a regular dental procedure, such as filling or removing a wisdom tooth.
 However, a root canal treatment can often be a little painful after the procedure and even cause mild discomfort for several days.